 The Presidio Loop Trail is a longer 6.1 miler that covers some key spots on the interior of the Presidio park.
 Some nice stops include the Immigration Point overlook, National Cemetery overlook, Inspiration Point and the Goldsworthy Lines.
 There are parking spots throughout, and quite a few at the Presidio Landmark building.

 Batteries to Bluffs Trail

-This 2.1 mile trail can be done as a 1-way or a loop.
+This 2.8 mile trail can be done as a 1-way or a loop.
 It’s bookended by Baker Beach to the south and Battery Boutelle to the north.
 You can take the side trail down to Marshall Beach or stay up on top of the bluff.
-This trail has views for days and if you do it south-to-north later in the afternoon, you’ll catch lovely light on the Golden Gate Bridge.
+This trail is one of our favorite SF walks.
+It has views for days and if you do it south-to-north later in the afternoon, you’ll catch lovely light on the Golden Gate Bridge.

 Park at Baker Beach or Langdon Court.

 If you really love walking, then be sure to check out our guide to the 5 best trails in the Presidio.
 It has practical tips like parking and also offers some fun detours.

 This hiking tour covers the Tunnel Tops, some of the historic buildings and ends at the Golden Gate Bridge.
 The guide has some fun stories of crazy stuff that has happened in the Presidio…and you even stop and say hi to Yoda.
 Book it here.

 So how many other places can you golf inside of a National Park?
 These greens are noted for their lovely forested setting with peeks of great city views.
 This 18-hole course was once restricted to military and members, but now regular folks can use it too.

 Be sure to get advance reservations for a tee time.